 Physical changes can cause problems at school.

-Be sure to check with your child every week or so about any problems they are having after returning to school.
+Be sure to ask your child every week or so about any concerns they are having after returning to school.
 Some might need to be addressed.

 How your child’s cancer may affect schoolwork